 18. Watch Northern Lights

 You won’t believe it until you see it – the green light across the sky dancing above you.
 Sign up at Aurora Watch to get notifications when there’s a high chance of seeing the Northern Lights.
+Then head out of Calgary and look for a clear sky with low light pollution for the best view.
+I would suggest driving north of Airdrie or east towards Drumheller.

 The FB group Calgary Aurora Chasers helps understand the aurora weather data, best places to go, and stunning pictures.